3-OGC: Catalog of gravitational waves from compact-binary mergers: Observational Results

 \subsubsection{High Mass Ratio Mergers}

 The events with the largest (unambiguous) mass ratio are GW190814\_211039 (GW190814) and GW190412\_053044 (GW190412), with a mass ratio of $m_1/m_2 = 8.9^{+1.1}_{-1.5}$ and $3.7^{+1.4}_{-0.9}$, respectively.
 These estimates are consistent with those found by the LIGO and Virgo Collaborations~\citep{LIGOScientific:2020stg,Abbott:2020khf}.
 The smaller object in GW190814 had a mass of $2.6^{+0.2}_{-0.1}\,\mathrm{M}_\odot$, making it either the least massive black hole or the most massive neutron star ever detected.
 If it is a neutron star, it should have a non-zero (albeit small) tidal deformability.
-Unfortunately, the signal-to-noise ratio of the event is not large enough to bound the tidal deformability away from zero, making it ambiguous whether the object was a neutron star or a black hole~\citep{Abbott:2020khf}.
+Unfortunately, given the high mass ratio and the low signal-to-noise ratio, the event can not bound the tidal deformability away from zero \citep{Flanagan:2007ix}, making it ambiguous whether the object was a neutron star or a black hole~\citep{Abbott:2020khf}.
 These two events were also the first to have measurable power in sub-dominant harmonics, the $(l,m) = (3,3)$ mode for both~\citep{LIGOScientific:2020stg,Abbott:2020khf}, which can be used to test general relativity as in~\cite{Capano:2020dix}.